General Matter: Paducah enrichment plant

 In August 2025, General Matter signed a lease agreement with the DOE to develop a commercial uranium enrichment facility at the former Paducah Gaseous Diffusion Plant site in Paducah, Kentucky.
 The plant is intended to support reshoring advanced manufacturing and operating AI data centers.
 According to Nucnet, in November 2025, the U.S. Department of Energy issued a request for offers (RFOs) seeking U.S. companies to develop AI data centers and supporting power infrastructure at the former Paducah uranium enrichment site in Kentucky (Funding will rely entirely on applicants; however, 44,000 acres of land have already been prioritized for the program.).
 The objective is for the AI infrastructure to be operational by the end of 2027, and NucNet cites General Matter as one example of a company involved in related development at the site.

 The proposed facility, valued at approximately US$1.5 billion, will redevelop a 100-acre parcel of the site and could create around 140 full-time jobs.
 Construction is expected to begin in 2026, with operations projected to start between the late 2020s and as late as 2034.
 The project represents the largest single private investment in western Kentucky's history.

+In January 2026, General Matter received a $900 million contract from the U.S. Department of Energy for reshoring to produce American enriched uranium.